What is CBD

 What is the difference between CBD and THC?

-The Main difference is located in the Effect on the central nervous system:
+The Main difference lies in the Effect on the central nervous system:

 Comparison